mileshilado/HungryFrog/README.md

-# jpegfrog
+# Hungryfrog

-`jpegfrog` is a fun frog-themed Pygame where players control a frog to catch as many fleas as possible by extending the frog's tongue.
+Hungryfrog is a fun frog-themed Pygame where players control a frog to catch as many fleas as possible by extending the frog's tongue.
 The game features smooth animations, audio effects, and progressively faster gameplay as the player levels up.

 ## Features